pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m57/index.md

 ## Pulumi engine and core technologies

 In this milestone, we shipped Pulumi versions [3.3.0](https://github.com/pulumi/pulumi/releases/tag/v3.3.0), [3.3.1](https://github.com/pulumi/pulumi/releases/tag/v3.3.1), and [3.4.0](https://github.com/pulumi/pulumi/releases/tag/v3.4.0).
-This section highlights key changes in those versions; for the full list, click the links for each version to visit the changelog for that version.
+The full list of changes in each version is available in the linked changelog; read on to learn about the some of the biggest changes.

 ### Input parameters can now be marked as secret